Fava Bean and Pecorino Salad

 With the work done, I then open Alice Waters’ Chez Panisse Vegetables and weigh my options: purée them and stir them into risotto or eat them raw with prosciutto and Pecorino.
 I’m sorry, but anything that calls for two peelings is not going into my blender.

-And so, I eat the fava beans raw, tossed with olive oil and lemon juice and mixed with parmesan or Pecorino.
+And so, I eat the fava beans raw, tossed with olive oil and lemon juice, and mixed with parmesan or Pecorino.
 And I don’t share them with anyone because the two pounds I peeled yields only enough for a small snack.
 But they are so good.
 Definitely worth the double peeling.
-At least once a year.
+Once a year anyway.

 With this salad, I like the Pecorino to be in big chunks.
-I’m a big fan of shaving cheese with a peeler or with a sharp knife, but with this salad I use a different technique: I stick the point of a large, sharp knife directly into the block of Pecorino and twist.
+I’m a big fan of shaving cheese with a peeler or with a sharp knife, but with this salad, I use a different technique: I stick the point of a large, sharp knife directly into the block of Pecorino and twist.
 It breaks into nice, flaky shards.
 Parley is a nice addition to this salad, but not critical.
 And a finely chopped shallot or red onion is also a nice touch.Print

-2 to 3 lbs. fresh fava beans, shelled
+- 2 to 3 lbs. fresh fava beans, shelled

 - freshly ground black pepper

 - 4 oz.
 Pecorino Romano

-extra-virgin olive oil
+- extra-virgin olive oil

 - 1 to 2 lemons

-finely chopped parsley, optional
+- finely chopped parsley, optional